wely/DevCamp/HOL/dotnet/04-devops-ci/README.md

 * Add your code to the VSTS Git repository.
 * Create a Continuous Integration pipeline.
 * Deploy a built application to an Azure Web App from VSTS.

+After completing this module, you can continue on to Module 5: ARM.

+### View Module 5 instructions for [.NET](../05-arm-cd).

 Copyright 2016 Microsoft Corporation.
 All rights reserved.
 Except where otherwise noted, these materials are licensed under the terms of the MIT License.
 You may use them according to the license as is most appropriate for your project.
 The terms of this license can be found at https://opensource.org/licenses/MIT.